orbit-online/upkg/README.md

 update script should update itself first update script: pass all arguments as env vars, make the upkg.json entry a single string
-tar: auto-detect whether to --strip-components 1, add strip-components to upkg.json Warn when GIT_SSH_COMMAND is set but BatchMode!=yes Simulate `ln -T` with `ln -Fi <<<'n'` on BSD Streamline package names are reported in log messages
+tar: auto-detect whether to --strip-components 1, add strip-components to upkg.json Add uname regex filter for packages
+Warn when GIT_SSH_COMMAND is set but BatchMode!=yes Simulate `ln -T` with `ln -Fi <<<'n'` on BSD Streamline package names are reported in log messages Depend on records.sh rather than running our own logging

 ## Testing